rajivsambharya/rajivsambharya.github.io/_pages/talks__.md

 </style>

 ## End-to-End Learning to Warm-Start for Real-Time Quadratic Optimization
+Learning for Dynamics and Control (L4DC) at the University of Pennsylvania\
+Poster\
+June 15 2023

+## End-to-End Learning to Warm-Start for Real-Time Quadratic Optimization
 NYC Operations Day at Columbia University\
 Poster\
 May 5 2023